This is the Rush Limbaugh program, a program that meets and surpasses all audience expectations daily.

 Multiple-time caller.

-It says here the country.
+It says you're the country.

 Absolutely.

-Well, see now let me ask you, why are you waiting for me?
+Well, see, now, let me ask you, why are you waiting for me?

-Um I I didn't urge people to call during the immigration debate.
+I didn't urge people to call during the immigration debate.

-Uh they did it on their own.
+They did it on their own.

-Uh this this tax business, uh I interviewed Jeff Sessions yesterday after the program for the uh upcoming issue of the Limbaugh letter, and I said, What's we talked about immigration and uh his heroic work in defeating the bill.
+This tax business, I interviewed Jeff Sessions yesterday after the program for the upcoming issue of the Limbaugh letter.

-And I said, What's the next thing on the horizon?
+And I said, what's the next thing on the horizon?

 It has got tax increases like people will not believe all over the place.

-Um in fact, the Democrats are not even going to try to do anything about the alternative minimum tax before the 08 elections because they're afraid that they will fail.
+In fact, the Democrats are not even going to try to do anything about the alternative minimum tax before the 08 elections because they're afraid that they will fail.

 The alternative minimum tax is going to be a tax increase.